Interruption in online service for recruitment 25 May 02:00–08:00 More information

 Social security coverage for family members

-The eligibility of family members for social security in Finland depends on whether they are considered to be moving to Finland on a temporary or permanent basis.
-If your residence in Finland is deemed to be temporary but you later start work in Finland, your eligibility for social security in Finland is determined on the same grounds as for employees.
+The eligibility of family members for benefits depends on whether they are considered to be moving to Finland on a temporary or permanent basis.
+If your residence in Finland is deemed to be temporary but you later start work in Finland, your eligibility for social security benefits in Finland is determined on the same grounds as for employees.

 If you move to Finland with your family member, your status is usually assessed on the basis of whether the family member who comes to work or study in Finland is considered to be resident here.
-If you move to a family member who is already living in Finland, you will usually be covered under the Finnish social security system.
+If you move to a family member who is already living in Finland, you are usually entitled to benefits.

-Family members who come from an EU country are covered under the social security system of the country where they live permanently.
-If you move to Finland from an EU or EEA country or Switzerland, your move to Finland must be considered permanent in order for you to qualify for coverage under the Finnish social security system.
-If you are staying in Finland temporarily, you may be entitled to medical treatment and family benefits in Finland.
+Family members who come from an EU country receive benefits from the country where they live permanently.
+If you move to Finland from an EU or EEA country or Switzerland, your move to Finland must be considered permanent in order for you to qualify for Kela benefits.
+If you are staying in Finland temporarily, you may be entitled to medical care and family benefits in Finland.
 You can check your entitlement by contacting Kela.

-If you move to Finland with an employee posted (sent on a temporary assignment) to Finland, your coverage under the Finnish social security system is determined on the basis of whether you are moving to Finland temporarily or permanently, even if your spouse/partner is covered for social security in his or her country of origin.
+If you move to Finland with an employee posted (sent on a temporary assignment) to Finland, your entitlement to social security coverage in Finland is determined on the basis of whether you are moving to Finland temporarily or permanently, even if your spouse/partner is covered for social security benefits in his or her country of origin.

 You are not considered as residing permanently in Finland if your family member works at a foreign diplomatic mission or in an intergovernmental organisation.
-If you have been covered under the Finnish social security system already before your family member starts working at a foreign diplomatic mission or in an intergovernmental organisation, you can remain covered under the Finnish social security system.
+If you have lived in Finland on a permanent basis already before the family member’s employment at a diplomatic mission or with an organisation, you can still receive benefits from Kela.

 Family members of posted workers from countries that have a social security agreement with Finland

-Family members who move to Finland from a country that has a social security agreement with Finland must usually be considered as living permanently in Finland in order to qualify for coverage under the Finnish social security system.
+Family members who move to Finland from a country that has a social security agreement with Finland must usually be considered as living permanently in Finland in order to qualify for Kela benefits.
 Persons who come from a country outside the EU/EEA area must have a residence permit for at least one year.

-Some of the social security agreements allow locally hired personnel of diplomatic missions to choose the country under whose system they wish to have social security coverage.
-This choice has no effect on the country under whose social security system their family members are covered.
+According to certain social security agreements, a person who is hired locally to work at a diplomatic mission can choose which country’s social security system he or she wishes to be covered under.
+This choice has no effect on the country under whose social security system the family members are covered.

 The social security agreements usually concern pensions.
 Some social security agreements may contain provisions on individual benefits.
-The social security agreements with China and South Korea do not concern Kela benefits.
+The social security agreements with China, India and South Korea do not concern Kela benefits at all.